gabeantonio/mastermind/README.md

 - User guesses all numbers incorrectly: -4 points

 16. Next, I want to make it so that the game will give the player hints in case they need it.
+17. I was able to add hints by adding logic to the part of the game where a user's entire guess has NO correct numbers.

 TECHNOLOGIES USED: